Nicolas Lesage

-Nicolas Lesage (born January 3, 1980) is a retired soccer player who played as a striker.
-Born in Gabon, he also played at the international level with the Quebec national soccer team.
+Nicolas Lesage (born January 3, 1980) is a Gabonese retired footballer who played as a striker.
+He played at international level with the Quebec national soccer team.

 Club career

 Early career

 Lesage played college soccer with the UQTR Patriotes for five years.
 During his university career, his achievements were being named a member of the CIS all-star team for three years.
 In his final season with the Patriotes, he finished fourth in the overall CIS scoring charts with 13 goals.

 After the completion of his college career, he was invited along with Jean-Louis Bessé to the Toledo Slayers preseason training camp in 2004.
 He would ultimately play with the team in the USL Premier Development League.
 In his debut season in the PDL, he appeared in 14 matches and recorded 8 goals.

 Montreal Impact

 In early 2005, before the commencement of the regular season, he played in several preseason matches for the Montreal Impact of the USL First Division.
 On April 23, 2005, Montreal signed Lesage along with Kevin Wilson to a contract.
 The primary reason behind his signing was to fill the void left by striker Frederick Commodore who received a career-ending injury.

 Two months later he was loaned to play in the Canadian Professional Soccer League with Laval Dynamites.
 He recorded his first two goals on July 24, 2005, against Hamilton Thunder.
 He helped Laval secure a playoff berth by finishing third in the Eastern Conference.